-These cookies are so fun, plus you can adapt the color depending on the holiday.
+These cookies are so fun, plus you can adapt the colour depending on the holiday.
 Obviously, these ones are ready for Valentine’s Day.

-In the stores, you see those slice and bake cookies with the terrible ingredients.
+In the stores, you see those slice and bake cookies with terrible ingredients.
 Now, you can have the same slice and bake fun without ruining your gut!
-My virtual friend Becky from Quinoa & Cookies developed this recipe and I adapted it a little with booze!
+My virtual friend Becky from Quinoa & Cookies developed this Gluten-free Swirl Cookies Recipe, and I adapted it a little with booze!
 Although it’s gluten-free, you probably can sub the gluten-free baking mix for whole wheat pastry flour.

-The almond flavoring in this cookie recipe really shines through, with both the extract and amaretto.
-Although they look difficult to make, it's not so hard!
-I like to use natural food coloring, so I used a combination of things.
+In both the extract and the amaretto, the almond flavouring in this Gluten-free Swirl Cookies Recipe always shines through.
+While they seem to be hard to make, they are not!
+I like to use natural food colouring, so I used a combination of things.
 I combined my Activz Beet Powder and some rosehip syrup I bought from a local store.
 It’s vegan and vegetarian friendly.
 You can find it on Amazon here.
 I’m playing with using it as a filling in some of my goodies!

-There are a few steps in this recipe, but don’t be intimidated!
+There are a few steps in this Gluten-free Swirl Cookies Recipe, but don’t be intimidated!
 It’s not so bad once you get started!

 Lightly adapted from Quinoa & Cookies

-Divide the dough into half; place half on a sheet of parchment paper.
-Leave the other half in the bowl and add your food coloring, about a teaspoon at a time, until you get your desired color.
+- Divide the dough in half and put one half on a parchment-lined baking dish.
+Leave half of the mixture in the bowl and gradually apply food colouring, about a teaspoon at a time, before you achieve the perfect shade.

-Slide the rolled out pink dough on top of the white dough.
-(These photos below are much more helpful than my words!)
-Using your parchment paper as a guide, roll the dough into a log.
-You want to make sure that your spiral is tight.
-Slower is better.
+- Place the pink dough, which has been rolled out, on top of the white dough.
+(These images are much more useful than my words!)
+Roll the dough into a log using your parchment paper as a guide.
+You’ll want to make sure your spiral is as tight as possible.
+Slower is preferable.

-Once you roll your log, know that your ends will be wonky, no matter what you do - unless you’re a baking ninja!
-You can discard them or keep the little weird pieces; it all tastes the same!
-Using a sharp knife, cut the log into cookies and place them on the baking sheet.
+- Know that no matter what you do after you’ve rolled your log, the ends would be wonky – unless you’re a baking ninja!
+You should toss them out or keep the odd bits; it all tastes the same!
+Slice the log into cookies with a sharp knife and put them on the baking sheet.

-Bake the cookies for 18-20 minutes.
-I like mine a little softer in the middle, so make sure that you let them cool entirely on the cookie sheet.
-They might be a little delicate to handle until they are fully cooled.
+- Bake the cookies for 18-20 minutes in the oven.
+If you like yours to be a little softer in the centre, leave them to cool completely on the cookie sheet.
+They can be fragile to touch before they have fully cooled.